SOUND Life Recovery

 All supervisees, primary and secondary, are required to hold a professional liability policy with Jeffery J Roskelley, LICSW and SOUND Life Recovery as additional insured and at limits described in our supervision agreement.
 This is a requirement because when supervisees work under Jeff’s license, Jeff and SOUND Life Recovery take on legal liability related to the supervisee’s actions and decisions.

-• Supervisees interested in private practice are responsible for all tasks related to building and running their own business.
+Supervisees interested in private practice are responsible for all tasks related to building and running their own business.
 We may, on occasion, refer a potential client to a supervisee, but we don’t assist supervisees in marketing, building their caseload, or other business operations.
+Many of these hours will not be applicable to the